mostahidhasan2019331070/GraphicsLab/README.md

-Computer Graphics Algorithms Collection
+#Computer Graphics Algorithms Collection:
 A curated set of intro‑level graphics programming exercises written in C and C++.
 Each source file demonstrates a classic algorithm you’ll meet in a typical Computer Graphics (CG) course—ideal for reference, lab assignments, or quick experimentation.

-Prerequisites
+#Prerequisites

 Compiler: Any modern C/C++ compiler (e.g. g++ 11+, clang, or MSVC).